mondele/btt-writer-docs/docs/tablet.rst

 Installation
 ------------
-1. Tap the Google Play Store icon on the Android device.
-Google Play Store opens.
+1. In the browser on the Android device, go to this URL: https://writer.bibletranslationtools.org/download/

-2. In the search bar at the top of the screen, type **BTT Writer** and tap the magnifying glass on the keyboard.

-3. When the Play Store has found the program, tap the tS icon.

-4. Tap **Install**.
-The program downloads and then installs.

-5. Once the program is installed, tap **Open**.
+2. Tap on the white 'Download APK' button to download the install program to the tablet.

+3. Navigate to the Download folder on the tablet.

+4. Tap on the **release.apk** file.

+5. Open with the Android Package Installer.

+6. Agree to allow the program to be installed.

+7. Tap to open the App when installed.

 6. Tap **ALLOW** to enable BTT Writer to access photos, media, and files on your device.